 Your child’s class size will be no bigger than 15 to allow for personalized learning.
 Teachers are able to build strong relationships with each child, be thoroughly familiar not only with their academic skills, but also their personal strengths and talents, and help them grow into well-rounded individuals.

 A world of opportunity opens here

-Alcuin offers your child some unique opportunities, such as access to a competitive robotics program; tailored academic programs that accommodate young athletes and high achievers; specialized Alcuin Academies; and the ability to connect your child with leaders in their desired field of career or study.
+Alcuin offers your child some unique opportunities, such as access to a competitive robotics programme; tailored academic programs that accommodate young athletes and high achievers; specialized Alcuin Academies; and the ability to connect your child with leaders in their desired field of career or study.